bhakra nangal dam

 • The Bhakra Reservoir is a significant source of fish farming in the region.

-• The Himachal Pradesh Fisheries Department has recognized the Bhakra Reservoir as a prime example of large reservoirs contributing to job creation and the production of high-quality animal protein, such as fish.
+• The Himachal Pradesh Fisheries Department has recognized the Bhakra Reservoir as a prime example of large reservoirs contributing to job creation and producing high-quality animal protein, such as fish.

 Bhakra Beas Management Board (BBMB)